Auguste Cornaz

-Auguste Georges Adrien Cornaz (28 July 1834 – 13 May 1896) was a Swiss politician and President of the Swiss Council of States (1881/1882).
+Auguste Georges Adrien Cornaz (28 July 1834, Ballaigues – 13 May 1896) was a Swiss politician and President of the Swiss Council of States (1881/1882).

 Biography

 Background, education and early career

 Auguste Cornaz came from an affluent and influential Swiss family.
 His father was a pastor.
 He studied Law from 1852 until 1853 in Lausanne and from 1854 until 1855 in Munich.
 After his studies he was a professor for two years at the college of Moudon and was active afterwards as a translator for the Swiss Council until 1864.
 Afterwards he worked as editor for the radical newspaper "La Suisse".
 From 1857 until 1860 he was the editor-in-chief of "La Suisse".
 In 1859 he was part of a delegation led by Caspar Latour to Nepal as Secretary.
 This delegation was tasked with organizing the return of the four Swiss regiments in service of the Nepalese King back to Switzerland.
 This order for return was subsequent to a bill of law that was passed by the Federal Parliament of Switzerland, which prohibited Swiss soldiers from being in the service of a foreign army.